A common question regarding Thermal Cameras are;

 To have a well insulated home, inspections such as energy loss, HVAC, moisture, roof leaks and plumbing leaks should be inspected in addition to just inspecting the heat radiation behind walls.
 Thermal images can also see the differences in temperatures caused by insects, mold and moisture.
 With a good understanding of thermal imaging and the help of a knowledgeable inspector, any insulation problems can be quickly solved.

+By identifying the variance in temperature between a wet area and the surrounding dry areas thermal imaging can help locate moisture issues that would not be visible during a limited visual home inspection.
 Moisture is nigh impossible to spot with the naked eye.
 You don't know its there until its too late and the room is moldy and products contaminated.
 Thermal Cameras do a great job in helping inspectors or site operators to inspect critical locations and check for moisture, before its too late.

 To do this; simply scan locations prone to moisture exposure with the thermal camera and check if the heat is uniform.
 Places with moisture will show up colder to the surrounding area as the water draws away the heat.
 This can be picked up with a thermal camera or imager enabling preventative actions to tackle the issue.